BrianRagazzi/acme-fitness-store/README.md

 ### Tanzu Platform for Cloud Foundry (tPCF aka TAS)

 Assumption that the proper Cloud Foundry CLI has been installed.
+Install the following Tiles in the tPCF foundation:
+* CF (Small footprint is fine)
+* Tanzu Valkey on CF (aka redis)
+* GenAI on Tanzu
+* - Add models and plans for chat, tools and embedding
+* Tanzu Postgres on CF
+* - Add ON-demand Plan
+* Spring Cloud Services
+* Spring Cloud Gateway
+* Single Sign On
+* - Enable System Plan for All Orgs

 #### Create Services